-Cute desert critters comically define what not to do when it’s time for bed in Bedtime in the Southwest, a rhyming lullaby that helps kids make the transition from a busy day to a restful night.
-(Especially appeals to ages 2 to 6.)
+Comical desert critters define what not to do when it’s time for bed in Bedtime in the Southwest, a rhyming lullaby that helps kids make the transition from a busy day to a restful night.
+(Appeals to all ages, but especially ages 2 to 6.)